Trips and Tours to Krka National Park

 One of the most prominent attractions in Krka National Park is the Skradinski Buk falls, a series of tumbling cascades that feed in to a large body of water, which is usually full of joyous swimmers cooling off from a long day of exploring the park.
 Roski Slap waterfall is another main feature of the park and while it may not be quite as majestic as Skrandinski Buk, its glorious waters are not to be missed.

 Water features are not the only thing Krka National Park has to offer.
 In the middle of the Visovac Lake sits a 14th century monastery on its own little island.
 The building originally dates back to the 14th century but it was demolished and rebuilt in the 18th century.
-Nowadays it serves as a museum containing some fascinating artefacts, and as a library featuring one of only three antique illustrated copies of Aesop's fables printed in 1487.
+Nowadays it serves as a museum containing some fascinating artifacts, and as a library featuring one of only three antique illustrated copies of Aesop's fables printed in 1487.
 The island is accessible by boat and mass can be attended at the church within the complex on Sundays.